ActivitySim/activitysim/_sources/gettingstarted.rst.txt

 * Simple table expressions are evaluated using ``DataFrame.eval()``.  `pandas' eval <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.eval.html>`__ operates on the current table.
 * Python expressions, denoted by beginning with ``@``, are evaluated with `Python's eval() <https://docs.python.org/2/library/functions.html#eval>`__.

 Simple table expressions can only refer to columns in the current DataFrame.
-Python expressions can refer to any Python objects currently in memory.
+Python expressions can refer to any Python objects urrently in memory.

 Conventions
 ~~~~~~~~~~~